- 14 Oct 2022

 - Click the SAVE button.

-- The Playbook Designer will be displayed (Figure 10).
+- The Playbook Designer will be displayed.
 Select a Trigger Service (Comet Service in this example) from the Triggers pane on the left side of the Playbook Designer.
 Webhook Trigger Services are found in the External section on the Triggers pane.
 The categories in which Custom Trigger Services are found depend on the App used to create the Service.

 After you have finished building the Playbook, the Trigger will be linked to the Service created in the “Creating a Service” section.

 For the WebHook Trigger in this example, when a request is made to the endpoint URL linked to the Trigger, ThreatConnect will send the request data to the Service, which will determine whether the Playbook will execute.
-To view the endpoint URL, hover the cursor over the icon in the green bar along the top of the Trigger (Figure 12).
+To view the endpoint URL, hover the cursor over theicon in the green bar along the top of the Trigger.

 Using a REST API Service

-For instructions on using the three REST API Services currently available in ThreatConnect, refer to the following Knowledge Base articles:
+For instructions on using the REST API Services currently available in ThreatConnect, refer to the following documentation:

 - ThreatConnect TAXII Server: Using the ThreatConnect TAXII 2.1 Server

-ThreatConnect® is a registered trademark of ThreatConnect, Inc.
+ThreatConnect® is a registered trademark, and CAL™ and TC Exchange™ are trademarks, of ThreatConnect, Inc.

-Microsoft® is a registered trademark of Microsoft, Inc.
+Splunk® is a registered trademark of Splunk, Inc.

 TAXII™ is a trademark of The MITRE Corporation.